Why Now? 5 of 13 Short Stories. 4 minute read.

 Cancer is not the only health concern.
 Scientific literature reports exposure to TDI may result in symptoms ranging from difficulty breathing, coughing, eye, nose, and throat irritation, asthmatic symptoms, nausea, gastrointestinal pain, euphoria, impotence, glaucoma, and persistent skin irritation.
 Neurological symptoms may include loss of motor control, persistent headaches, depression, loss of memory and personality disorder.
 Some researchers posit TDI may influence the development of dementia and Parkinson’s disease.

 Unfortunately, TDI is not the only dangerous petrochemical in PU foam.
 It is accompanied by a supporting cast of unsavoury chemicals, each with their own health and environmental risks.
 Like TDI, many are carcinogenic, many are neurotoxic.
 TDI and the other petrochemicals that make up PU foam can not ever safely biodegrade.
-Their chemical detritus bioaccumulates through soil, water, air, plants, and animals, including humans.
-As these chemicals move up the food chain, toxicity intensifies.
+Their chemical detritus migrates into soil, water and air, then into plants and animals.
+As these chemicals move up the food chain, bioaccumulating, their toxicity intensifies.
+They end up in you.
 There is no agreed upon definition of a safe limit for exposure to these petrochemicals and independent experts doubt there is such a thing.
 In one form or another, all of the polyurethane foam created since the 1950’s, from billions of mattresses and other products is still here, around us and inside us.

-Knowing that widespread exposure to petroleum derived chemicals harms health, knowing there are so many avenues and opportunities for exposure, knowing the stability of a healthy climate for human beings is threatened by our excessive dependence on oil, Why spend your nights sleeping with oily petrochemicals?
+Knowing that widespread exposure to petroleum derived chemicals harms human health, knowing there are so many avenues and opportunities for exposure, knowing the stability of a healthy climate for human life is threatened by our excessive dependence on oil, Why spend your nights sleeping with oily petrochemicals?